scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### Error handling

 If an error happens while executing a transaction, you will need to roll back the transaction.
-In this case, Order Service calls `rollback()` from its transaction object and then calls the `rollback` gRPC endpoint of Customer Service.
+In this case, the Order Service calls `rollback()` from its transaction object and then calls the `rollback` gRPC endpoint of the Customer Service.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java).

 ```java
 transaction.rollback();
 callRollbackEndpoint(transaction.getId());
 ```

-In this endpoint, Customer Service resumes the transaction and calls `rollback()` from its transaction object, as well.
+In this endpoint, the Customer Service resumes the transaction and calls `rollback()` from its transaction object, as well.
 For reference, see [CustomerService.java](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 // Resume the transaction.